 On the other hand, type 2 hypervisor runs on a software i.e. an operating system.
 System administrators use both types of open source hypervisor based on their specific needs.

 Businesses can choose any of the two, depending upon their infrastructure and needs for managing virtualization.
-So here is a list of top 10 open source hypervisor, which are used by professionals.
+So here is a list of top 10 open source hypervisors, which are used by professionals.

 Xen is among the market leaders in the open-source hypervisor arena.
 The Xen Project, as it is known, is licensed under GPLv2.